freewil/bitcoin-testnet-box/README.md

 ## Starting the testnet-box

-This will start up two nodes using the two datadirs `1` and `2`.
+This will start up three nodes using their respective datadirs `1`, `2`, and `3`.
 They will only connect to each other in order to remain an isolated private testnet.
-Two nodes are provided, as one is used to generate blocks and it's balance will be increased as this occurs (imitating a miner).
-You may want a second node where this behavior is not observed.
+Three nodes are provided, as one is used to generate blocks and its balance will be increased as this occurs (imitating a miner).
+You may want 2nd and 3rd nodes where this behavior is not observed.

-Node `1` will listen on port `19000`, allowing node `2` to connect to it.
+Node `1` will listen on port `19000`, allowing nodes `2` and `3` to connect to it.

-Node `1` will listen on port `19001` and node `2` will listen on port `19011` for the JSON-RPC server.
+Node `1` will listen on port `19001`, node `2` will listen on port `19011`, and node `3` will listen on port `19021` for the JSON-RPC server.

 ```